wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    responding that there are no names below "example.com" -- if that were the response, then a separate query for "b.example.com" would be unnecessary.
 [TODO: Is this the case?
-If it is, then we should specify no names below example.com in the first paragraph of this section, or no single-letter names, or whatever the example is actually supposed to be.
-In short, what wildcard would you be suggesting for aggressive use here? * or ? or other?]

-   This will improve full-resolvers' performance for non-existent queries and decrease non-existent queries to authoritative servers.

-4. Proposed Solution
+If it is, then we should